-Applications are Now Being Accepted for the 2015 Edna A. Lauterbach Scholarship
+Applications Now Being Accepted for the 2016 Edna A. Lauterbach Scholarship

-HCP member agencies and other home care providers - Click here to download the 2015 payroll stuffer to distribute to your agency LPNs and RNs and click here to download the 2015 poster to display in your agency.
+HCP member agencies and other home care providers can click here to download the 2016 payroll stuffer to distribute to your agency LPNs and RNs, and click here to download the 2016 poster to display in your agency.